 Important notice!
-Applications are now being accepted for practicum and internship for summer 2016 and Fall 2016-Spring 2017 clinical placements.
+Applications are now being accepted for practicum and internship for Fall 2016-Spring 2017 clinical placements.
 Currently due to capacity there are no residency placements at this time.

 All students interns will become a part of a multidisciplinary treatment team at their placement site.
 Learning opportunities will be based on the requirements of the student’s academic or credentialing program, the student’s prior experience, and the focus of the program.
 Learning opportunities for clinical internships may include:

 - Conduct individual, group, and family counseling or psychotherapy.

 - Assist in evaluation of potential abuse, neglect and risk issues in collaboration with the treatment team.

 - Participate in and conduct differential diagnosis, treatment planning and goal setting with individuals receiving services and in collaboration with treatment team.

 - Completing screenings, intakes and biopsychosocial assessments and evaluations.

 - Perform case management including community, financial, housing and environmental needs with cultural and demographic factors.